What is Sunscreen?

-The main benefits of sunscreen when using a broad spectrum sun protection product is helping to protect the skin from UVA and UVB rays and minimize the damage that can lead to early signs of skin aging and skin cancer when used as directed with other sun protection measures2.
-In addition, sunscreen products can be specially-formulated to provide other benefits to the skin, such as extra moisture, and may contain beneficial ingredients such as soothing niacinamide and ceramides to help restore the skin’s natural protective barrier.
+The main benefits of sunscreen when using a broad-spectrum sun protection product is helping to protect your skin from UVA and UVB rays and minimize the damage that can lead to early signs of skin aging and skin cancer (when used as directed with other sun protection measures2).
+In addition, sunscreen products can be specially-formulated to provide other benefits for your skin, such as extra moisture, and may contain beneficial ingredients like soothing niacinamide and ceramides to help restore your skin’s natural protective barrier.

-However, it is important to keep in mind that although effective for helping to protect the skin from UV rays, sunscreen alone is not enough6, especially when at the beach, by the pool or spending a significant amount of time outside.
+However, it's important to keep in mind that although effective for helping to protect your skin from UV rays, sunscreen alone is not enough6, especially when you're at the beach, by the pool or spending a significant amount of time outside.
 For comprehensive sun protection, it’s best to wear protective clothing (including a hat and sunglasses), seek shade when possible and avoid direct sun exposure during mid-day hours.1

 How does sunscreen work?

-Sunscreen products are designed to help prevent sunburn2, and broad spectrum protection is essential to help shield skin from UVA and UVB rays.
-When UV rays enter the skin, they disrupt the cells’ normal growth and function, as well as break down the skin’s collagen and elastin (which leads to lines and wrinkles).7
+Sunscreen products are designed to help prevent sunburn2, and broad-spectrum protection is essential to help shield your skin from UVA and UVB rays.
+When UV rays enter the skin, they disrupt your cells’ normal growth and function, and they break down your skin’s collagen and elastin (which leads to lines and wrinkles).7

-Sunscreens work in two ways, depending on the UV filter ingredients8 found in a sun protection product.
-Sunscreens with chemical-based ingredients such as homosalate work by sinking into the top layers of the skin and absorbing UV radiation before it can damage skin cells.
-Mineral (also called physical) sun filters, like zinc oxide and titanium dioxide, create a barrier on the skin’s surface that reflects UV rays off the skin.
+Sunscreens work in one of two ways, depending on the UV filter ingredients8 your sun protection product.
+Sunscreens with chemical-based ingredients, such as homosalate, work by sinking into the top layers of your skin and absorbing UV radiation before it can damage your skin cells.
+Mineral (also called physical) sun filters, like zinc oxide and titanium dioxide, create a barrier on your skin’s surface that reflects UV rays off the skin.
 Some sun protection products include a mix of both chemical and mineral sun filters.1

 How long does sunscreen last?